adamfreedman/knowyourdata-genomics/lessons/01-know_your_data.md

 ### C. Classifying variant types

 * How many variants represent mutations from A to C?
 Hint: you can link a sequence of queries on particular columns with '|' .
+* How would you determine how many sites have more than two alleles?